 - Does not provide immediate results

-- Only recommended for smaller veins (up to 0.3 millimeters)
+- Only recommended for smaller veins (under 0.3 millimeters)

 Ask a Cosmetic Doctor on Zwivel